delendum-xyz/delendum.xyz/fellow.markdown

 ## Research Fellowship

 If you are interested in applying to the research fellowship, please fill out [the form here](/fellowship/research).
-We will evaluate applications on a rolling basis.

 <table>
 <thead>